 Want your overnight guests to feel at home this Christmas?
 Follow these simple steps to make their stay comfortable and enjoyable.
+Let’s get ready!

 We worry about getting the house decorated in time, whether or not there will be enough food, where everyone will sit when it comes time to eat, and how to keep everyone entertained the whole time they’re here.
 For me, the biggest solution to this kind of holiday stress is planning ahead.

 If there’s one thing that’s overlooked this time of year, it’s the guest room (or sleeping quarters).
-Speaking from experience of spending Christmas away from the comfort of my own bed every year, I know how important it is to get a good night’s sleep and feel relaxed over the holidays.
+Speaking from experience of spending Christmas away from the comfort of my own bed most years, I know how important it is to get a good night’s sleep and feel relaxed over the holidays.
 There’s nothing worse than waking up hour after hour, suffering through Christmas Day because you’re exhausted.

 From a hostess’ standpoint, it’s much easier to have everything prepared before guests arrive so you’re not hunting down fresh towels or toiletries while you’re in the middle of stuffing the turkey.
 Am I right?